+15102056986

 Lit Night: Alameda Shorts

-Alameda Shorts returns after a 2-year absence.
+Alameda Shorts returns in 2024 after a 4-year absence.
 We did our best to keep it alive in 2020, but decided to press pause until we could get back out and do it in person at a live venue.
-We were so privileged to be able to present our version of a storytime for grown-ups at Books, Inc. in Alameda.
-They hosted us for five years and I have no idea how we’re going to replace them.
-It makes me sad just to think about it.
+We were so privileged to be able to present our version of a story time for grown-ups at Books, Inc. in Alameda.
+They hosted us for five years and I had no idea how we’re going to replace them.
+It made me sad just to think about it.

-Returning to the outside world to share a night of Alameda Shorts is still the goal, but weather and early closing hours in our area have made finding a venue tough.
+Returning to the outside world to share a night of Alameda Shorts has been the goal since the world opened back up, but weather and early closing hours in our area made finding a venue virtually impossible, especially since we have zero budget for this.

 1. On the first of the month, I drop the theme.

-2. You get the full month to write a short story or personal narrative (no poetry) that can be read in no more than five minutes.
+2. You get the full month to write a short story or personal narrative (no poetry) that can be read out loud in five minutes or less (emphasis on the less).

 3. You submit your piece and wait about a week to find out if the anonymous panel of readers has selected your piece to be read at Alameda Shorts.

-4. On the third Thursday of the following month, we present Alameda Shorts to an audience.
+4. On the second Thursday of the following month, we present Alameda Shorts to a live audience.

 Submission guidelines: